pleiszenburg/bewegung/docs/getting_started.rst

 Requesting Parameters in Layers and Prepare Tasks
 -------------------------------------------------

-Both prepare task methods and layer methods can request information and canvases based on their actual demand. ``bewegung`` first analyzes what a method requests.
+Both :ref:`prepare task <prepare_tasks>` methods and :ref:`layer task <layer_tasks>` methods can request information and canvases based on their actual demand. ``bewegung`` first analyzes what a method requests.
 It then generates the requested objects and passes them on to the prepare task or layer method.

 .. code:: python